minerric/bltg-Nodemaster/README.md

 ## Troubleshooting the masternode on the VPS

-If you want to check the status of your masternode, the best way is currently running the cli e.g. for $ODIN via
+If you want to check the status of your masternode, the best way is currently running the cli e.g. for $bltg via

 ```
-/usr/local/bin/odin-cli -conf=/etc/masternodes/odin_n1.conf getinfo
+/usr/local/bin/bltg-cli -conf=/etc/masternodes/bltg_n1.conf getinfo

 ```